 Bad advice: “Don’t fix anything—tell them to take it or leave it.”

-Reality: sometimes that works in a hot market; sometimes it costs you thousands and adds days back on market.
-Better approach: fix what’s safety/functional, negotiate the rest.
+Reality: sometimes that works in a hot market.
+However, sometimes it costs you thousands and adds days back on market.
+Better approach: fix what’s safety-related or functional, then negotiate the rest.

 Bad advice: “Always counter hard so you don’t look weak.”

-Reality: countering isn’t a personality contest.
-Better approach: counter based on your actual priorities—net proceeds, timeline, and risk.
+Reality: countering is not a personality contest.
+Instead, counter based on your actual priorities: net proceeds, timeline, and risk.

 Bad advice: “They’re trying to scam you.”

-Reality: most deals don’t involve scams; they involve normal negotiating, misunderstandings, and fear.
+Reality: most deals do not involve scams.
+They involve normal negotiating, misunderstandings, fear, and the occasional overcaffeinated email.
 Better approach: verify with documents and keep the deal moving.

 A simple seller framework: what to do when you’re unsure